• Home

 As the saying goes, "laziness" is the primary productive force.

-The current i18n internationalization process is quite cumbersome: English manuscript design, translating every word and sentence into up to 20 languages on the Lokalise platform, and then marking the Translation Key back in Figma for development use.
+The current i18n localization workflow is relatively cumbersome: English copy is designed first; after that, every word and sentence is translated into up to 20 languages on the Lokalise platform; then the Translation Keys are annotated back into Figma for developers to use.

-This process of "Translate -> Annotate -> Input Key" is extremely time-consuming in App requirement design.
-Faced with this high-frequency, repetitive, and inefficient labor, I combined my team's previous i18n practical experience to redesign an automated solution.
+This "translate -> annotate -> code" workflow is extremely time-consuming in App requirement design.
+Faced with this highly repetitive and inefficient work, I redesigned an automated solution based on my team's previous i18n practice experience.

-The multilingual platform we currently use is Lokalise, so the solution I will discuss next will primarily focus on Lokalise, although other platforms can also refer to it.
+The multilingual platform we currently use is Lokalise, so the solution I describe next will mainly revolve around Lokalise.
+Other platforms can also take it as a reference.

-To achieve full automation, it basically involves two steps:
+To achieve full automation, it actually comes down to two steps:

-1. Find a knowledgeable translator: AI translation is powerful, but it doesn't understand business terminology (e.g., translating "Gas" as "gas/air").
-It might also translate words that shouldn't be translated.
-Therefore, we need to inject business context and set rules for the AI.
+1. Find a translator who knows the business: AI translation is powerful, but it does not understand business terminology (for example, translating "Gas" as "气体"), and it may translate some terms that should not be translated.
+So we need to inject business context into the AI and set rules for it.

 Final Solution

-The technology stack I chose is Node.js + MCP SDK + Client Tool.
+The tech stack I chose is Node.js + MCP SDK + client tools.

-The choice of client is flexible; anything that supports MCP works.
-Initially, I used Claude Desktop, but for command-line enthusiasts, it can be completely replaced by Claude Code or Gemini CLI, the experience is equally seamless.
+The choice of client is very flexible, as long as it supports MCP.
+At first I used Claude Desktop, but for friends who prefer the command line, it can be completely replaced with Claude Code or Gemini CLI, with an equally smooth experience.

-Gemini might be better suited for liberal arts tasks like translation, so I recommend it.
+Gemini may be more skilled at liberal-arts-type tasks like translation, so I recommend it.

 1. Core Code (MCP Server)

-To minimize boilerplate code, I directly used the official Node.js SDK (@lokalise/node-lokalise-api).
-Referring to the MCP official documentation, I packaged these APIs into an MCP Server.
+To write less boilerplate code, I directly used the official Node.js SDK (@lokalise/node-lokalise-api).
+Referring to the MCP official documentation, I wrapped these APIs into an MCP Server.

-• search-keys: Used for checking duplication, to see if someone has translated it already.
+• search-keys: Used for duplicate checking, to see whether someone has already translated it.

-• create-keys: Used for the heavy lifting, writing the AI-generated multilingual copy to the backend.
+• create-keys: Used to do the work, writing the multilingual copy generated by the AI into the backend.

-The logic is actually not complicated; essentially, it acts as an API intermediary:
+The logic is actually not complicated.
+In essence, it is just acting as an API relay:

 #!/usr/bin/env node